Bigg Boss: Bigg Boss Hindi

-Bigg Boss is the Hindi and the first version of the franchise.
+Bigg Boss is the Hindi-language and the first version of the franchise.
 The first season premiered in 2006 on Sony TV It was hosted by Arshad Warsi.
 The prize money was ₹1 crore The license for Bigg Boss was acquired by Viacom 18 and the next season was aired on Colors TV with Shilpa Shetty as the host.
 Veteran actor Amitabh Bachchan was roped in to play host for the third season while Salman Khan appeared as the host in the fourth season.
 The fifth season was jointly hosted by Sanjay Dutt and Salman Khan while Khan alone continues to host the show consecutively since sixth season until present.
 A lavish purpose-built house, with annual modifications was built in Lonavala, Mumbai for the show.
 A new house was built at ND Studios in Karjat, Pune for the fifth season.
 The house at Lonavala was rebuilt and used again from the sixth season.
 The prize was reduced to ₹50 lakh since the fifth season.
 A spin off series, Bigg Boss: Halla Bol was launched and merged into the eighth season with five finalists from the eighth season and five previous runner ups which was hosted by Farah Khan.
+All subsequent seasons were then hosted by Salman Khan.

-Atul Kapoor has been the voice of Bigg Boss since the first season.
+Bigg Boss OTT (or Bigg Boss: Over-the-Top), a spin-off Indian Hindi-language reality digital series of the show Bigg Boss that aired exclusively on Viacom 18's streaming service platform Voot (Season 1) and JioCinema (Season 2 and 3).
+The digital edition's Season 1 was hosted by Karan Johar and the show premiered its first season on 8 August 2021, Season 2 was hosted by Salman Khan which premiered on 17 June 2023 and Season 3 was hosted by Anil Kapoor which premiered on 21 June 2024.

-Bigg Boss OTT (or Bigg Boss: Over-The-Top), a spin-off Indian Hindi-language reality digital series of the show Bigg Boss that aired exclusively on Viacom 18's streaming service platform Voot.
-The digital edition hosted by Karan Johar and the show premiered its first season on 8 August 2021.
+Atul Kapoor has been the voice of Bigg Boss since the first season for both versions.